-CB3: Students acquire the ability to gather and interpret relevant data (usually within their area of study) to make judgments that include a reflection on relevant social, scientific or ethical issues.
+To develop the ability to gather and critically interpret quantitative, qualitative and spatial relevant data (usually within their area of study) on relevant, tourism-related, social, scientific or ethical issues.

-CE2: Students understand the dynamic and evolving nature of tourism and the new leisure society.
+To understand the dynamic and evolving nature of tourism and the new leisure society.